-- 4.1.
-Business gifts and hospitality (the "Business Courtesies") are customary courtesies designed to build goodwill among business partners.
+- 5.1 Business gifts and hospitality (the "Business Courtesies") are customary courtesies designed to build goodwill among business partners.
 In some cultures, they play an important role in business relationships.
-However, a problem may arise when such courtesies compromise, or appear to compromise, the ability to make objective and fair business decisions.
-Offering or receiving any gift, gratuity or hospitality that might be perceived to unfairly influence a business relationship should be avoided.
-The following guidelines apply at all times. - 4.2.
-Business Courtesies must comply with the following principles: - 4.2.1. they must be reasonable and not excessive; - 4.2.2. they must be of modest value, both in isolation and when considered in the context of other gifts and hospitality offered to the same recipient (please refer to the Group's code of conduct for the maximum allowable limit of advantage(s)); - 4.2.3. they must be appropriate and consistent with reasonable business practice; - 4.2.4. they must be offered or received in an open and transparent manner; - 4.2.5. they must be provided with the intent only to build or maintain a business relationship or offer normal courtesy, rather than to influence the recipient's objectivity in making a specific business decision; - 4.2.6. they should never be offered in return for financial or personal gain; and - 4.2.7. they must be permissible under all applicable laws, rules and regulations.
+However, a problem may arise when such courtesies compromise, or appear to compromise, the ability to make objective andfair business decisions.
+Offering or receiving any gift, gratuity or hospitality that mightbe perceived to unfairly influence a business relationship should be avoided.
+The following guidelines apply at all times. - 5.2 Business Courtesies must comply with the following principles: - (a) they must be reasonable and not excessive; - (b) they must be of modest value, both in isolation and when considered in the context of other gifts and hospitality offered to the same recipient (please refer to the Group's Code of Conduct for the maximum allowable limit of advantage(s));

+- (c) they must be appropriate and consistent with reasonable business practice; - (d) they must be offered or received in an open and transparent manner; - (e) they must be provided with the intent only to build or maintain a business relationship or offer normal courtesy, rather than to influence the recipient's objectivity in making a specific business decision; - (f) they should never be offered in return for financial or personal gain; and - (g) they must be permissible under all applicable laws, rules and regulations.
 When dealing with a public official, the official's country will often have laws imposing limits on the level of hospitality and gifts which can be accepted, and those laws must be strictly adhered to.
-When dealing with the private sector, gifts or hospitality should not exceed any limits imposed by the recipient's organisation.

-- 4.3.
-Employees should use good judgment.
-It is not a sufficient or acceptable justification to claim that "everyone else does it".
-Employees should consider whether public disclosure of the Business Courtesy would cause embarrassment to the Group or the recipient and, if so, it should not be provided or accepted.
-In determining whether a specific business courtesy lies within the bounds of acceptable business practice, employees are encouraged to discuss the issue with their supervisor. - 4.4.
-Each company within the Group is to have a procedure in place whereby Business Courtesies outside the normal course of business are documented and recorded, whenever accepted, given or rejected.
-The record must expressly state the nature, purpose, value (if known) and date of the Business Courtesy and also details of the giver and receiver of the Business Courtesy.
-Such records must be preserved in accordance with the Group's retention policy. - 4.5.
-Each company within the Group is to adhere to the Group's code of conduct for the maximum allowable limit of giving, and receiving, of gifts (including gift cards and gift certificates or vouchers) and advantages, above which prior written approval must be sought from an Executive Director of the Company. - 4.6.
-Employees must not pay for Business Courtesies personally as a way to evade the requirements under this Policy.
+When dealing with the private sector, gifts or hospitality should not exceed any limits imposed by the recipient's organisation. - 5.3 In determining whether a specific business courtesy lies within the bounds of acceptable business practice, employees are encouraged to discuss the issue with their supervisor. - 5.4 Each company within the Group is to adhere to this Policy and the Group's Approval Authority for the maximum allowable limit of giving, and receiving, of gifts (including gift cards and gift certificates or vouchers) and advantages, above which prior written approval must be sought from authorized persons. - 5.5 Employees must not pay for Business Courtesies personally as a way to evade the requirements under this Policy.